coronel08/my-notes/notes/docs/aws.md

     -   /tmp directory - temp storage with 512mb of storage
 -   Networking
     -   By default the Lambda function is launched in its own VPC and can't access resources or internet unless defined,
-    -   ENI(Elastic Network Interface) allows it to interact with VPC
+    -   ENI(Elastic Network Interface) allows it to interact with VPC. setup automatically by Lambda
     -   Deploying lambda function in a private subnet with NAT Gateway/Instance gives it internet access.
 Can also use VPC endpoints to privately access AWS Services without a NAT
         ![](https://media.datacumulus.com/aws-dva-pt/assets/pt3-q39-i1.jpg)
 -   Scaling - Concurrency is the number of requests that a Lambda function is serving at any given time.
 If a lambda function is invoked while a request is still being processed nother instance is allocated and functions concurrency is increased.
 Can cause a portion of requests that are served by new instances to have a higher latency.
-    -   up to 1000 concurrent executions, can be throttled with reserved concurrency
+    -   up to 1000 concurrent executions(can be raised by asking Amazon), can be throttled with reserved concurrency
     -   Provisioned Concurrency - ensures all requests are served by initialized instances with low latency, used before an increase in invocations.
 Can use Application Auto Scaling to increase on schedule or based on utilization(use Application Auto Scaling API to register a target to create a scaling policy).
     -   Reserved Concurrency - When a function has reserved concurrency no other function can use that concurrency.
-Limits the maximum concurrency for the function (can't configure on a schedule)
+Limits the maximum concurrency for the function (can't configure on a schedule.
+Use when throttling happens, by default there are 900 unreserved concurrencies across all functions in a Region.
+-   CLI
+    -   CreateFunction Api - to create a lambda function you need a `deployment package` and an `execution role`.
+        -   Deployment Package
+        -   Execution Role - grants the function permission to use AWS services such as Cloudatch and AWS X-Ray for request tracing.
+        -   Error / InvalidParameterValueException -returned if one of the params in requests is invalid.

 ---